ian-hoyle/json-schema-validated/README.md

 The `generateSchema` task is an SBT custom task designed to generate JSON schemas based on provided configurations.
 This task reads a list of JSON files, processes them, and outputs the modified schemas.

-The schema generated are copies with the original property names replaced with the alternate keys defined in the configuration file.
+The schemas generated are copies with the original property names replaced with the alternate keys defined in the configuration file.

-The task is defined in the [GenerateSchema](project/GenerateSchema.scala) object.
+The task is defined in the [CustomTasks](project/CustomTasks.scala) object.

-### Usage
+### Quick start

-To use the `generateSchema` task, follow these steps:
+- Prerequisites: Java 11+, SBT, Scala 3

-1. **Configure the list of file names**:
+- Run tests: `sbt test`
-   Set the list of JSON file names that you want to process using the `fileNames` setting key.
+- Generate domain-flavoured schemas and case classes: `sbt generateSchema generateCaseClasses`

-2. **Run the task**:
+- Run the CSV example app: `sbt "runMain examples.CSVFileValidationApp"`
-   Execute the `sbt generateSchema` task from the console.
+- Lambda handler example: see [`CSVFileValidationLambdaHandler`](src/main/scala/examples/CSVFileValidationLambdaHandler.scala)